5 Workplace Trends in 2016 to Drive Your Organization to Success

 Q: The emphasis for developing a “coaching culture” still seems largely on the accountability of the manager for creating this.
 What are you doing to develop employees to function as equal partners and agents in this trend?

 A: We absolutely think that an effective coaching partnership is just that – a partnership.
 It requires two, so the employee is just as important in the equation as the manager.
 I think some of this is happening naturally, as the younger workforce is beginning to ask for coaching more regularly.
 At BlessingWhite, we provide training to individual contributors that help them understand their values, determine some career ambitions, and prepare them to have a conversation with their manager about what they need.
 We believe that the employee needs to be coachable, if the manager is going to coach.
 We also believe that an employee “owns” their own career – so it’s their responsibility to find the opportunities to be developed, and move forward.
 That said, we also know that career coaching specifically is a huge gap in the workplace.
-While an employee still owns their career, we see tremendous opportunity for a manager to take a more proactive approach in coaching their employees in their career movement.
+While an employee still owns their career, we see tremendous opportunity for a manager to take a more proactive approach in coaching employees for success in their career movement.

 Q: What is 70/20/10?